How to Sell on Etsy: A Beginner’s Guide 2023

 Etsy is an online marketplace for unique, handmade, and vintage items.
 If your product doesn’t meet this description, you cannot sell your products on Etsy.
 But if you’re an artist or craftsperson of any kind, Etsy’s curated environment can be an excellent place to find customers and to promote your work to a wider audience.

 Etsy’s unique marketplace has resulted in loyal shoppers who value artisan craftsmanship and are keen to support independent businesses.
-If your products are a match for this market, you could find plenty of repeat custom here.
+If your products are a match for this market, you could find plenty of repeat customers here.

 How much does it cost to sell on Etsy?